 This was the perfect flavor for the cool and refreshing ice milk feel of Rice Dream.
 Alas, it was still too minty for any of our taste-testers.
 The concept worked: light, creamy, peppermint dotted with small chunks of carob.
 If only we could get the “ice cream” crafters at Imagine Foods to use a lighter hand with the peppermint oil.
 The strong minty flavor seemed to enhance the bitter undertones.

 Luckily, all was not lost.
 Though this flavor was too potent when solo, I suddenly had the craving for a chocolate mint shake!
-We pulled out a package of chocolate hemp milk (to keep the soy-free theme) and fired up the blender.
-With equal parts Rice Dream Mint Carob Chip and chocolate hemp milk (okay, I added a bit more frozen dessert) we reached “milk” shake perfection.
-Even our bitter-taster was thoroughly satisfied.
-In this form, everyone enjoyed the cool minty aftertaste that seemed to linger on indefinitely.
+We blended equal parts Rice Dream Mint Carob Chip and chocolate hemp milk and reached milkshake perfection.
+Even our bitter-taster was thoroughly satisfied!

 My Extra Notes & Tips: